 Have you ever been in a situation where your business has been hampered by limitations caused by Wordpress?

 Don’t get me wrong utilizing Wordpress and Wordpress themes for your web projects has a wide variety of benefits.
 It allows different types of content to be published and managed even by non-technical guys.
-It eases up the use of advanced features for your website with mere use of plugins.
+It eases up the use of advanced features for your website with the mere use of plugins.
 On top of that, it has a huge community ready to help anyone.
 For more than 15 years WP is rightfully the market-leading online publishing software.

 However, WordPress might not always be the right option for you and might not always work the way you thought it would.

-While Wordpress has been the king in web development for years, static site generators and super-fast CDN-powered distribution are all the rage now and are slowly taking over as one of the most used WordPress alternative available at the moment.
+While Wordpress has been the king in web development for years, static site generators and super-fast CDN-powered distribution are all the rage now and are slowly taking over as one of the most used WordPress alternatives available at the moment.

 Join our newsletter today!

-And receive valuable, in-depth JAMstack & web. dev tips, tricks, and case studies.
+And receive valuable, in-depth Jamstack & web. dev tips, tricks, and case studies.

 Now, if you’ve been using Wordpress during your previous web development projects, you’ll most certainly recall how complicated things can get.
 At first, things seem terrific, right?
 A famous 5 minute WordPress install enables you to find yourself in a realm of thousands upon thousands of cool options, customization, themes and so on.
 Here lies one of the problems.
 Yes, you'll be able to set up a new site quickly, but once you start to customize it you'll often hit the wall.